AleksandarTulic/User-Manager/Backend/README.md

 ## Features

 <p>The goal of this Api is to create a user-management system that will, as it's name suggests, manage user accounts of <b>"<i>xy</i>"</b> system.
-For example let's say you need to create a blog web application, bakery shop, eCommerce or something else, then what I would like to do is just copy this code in that project and continue the development with already existing user management system.</p>
+The "xy" system can be for example a blog web application, bakery shop, eCommerce web app or something else.</p>

 <p>Api contains following controllers:</p>
 <ul>